cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 > ✅ A CockroachDB cluster will *not decommission a node automatically*, under any circumstances.
 Decommissioning nodes is strictly an operator's prerogative.
 In particular, a failed node that was declared "dead" and whose hardware was removed, is technically still a member of the cluster until it is removed from the cluster by an operator's action.
 "Dead" nodes that have not been decommissioned will be continually gossiped and probed by other cluster nodes, in anticipation that a "dead" node may recover and rejoin the cluster.

+> ✅ DO NOT circumvent the proper decommission procedure by terminating a node process.
+For example, in an attempt to expedite a node removal.
+Terminating a node process, even with a prior drain, leaves the cluster with under-replicated ranges and may lead to a loss of quorum.

 ### Node Decommission vs. Node Drain (Shutdown)

-Superficially, Decommission and [Drain](./node-stop.md) may appear to be functionally similar actions, yet they are materially different and implementation-wise have separate code paths, *not* sharing configuration/tuning "knobs".
+Decommission and [Drain](./node-stop.md) are functionally related, yet distinctly different and meant to be used in different situations.

-During the decommission, a node transfers the replicas of all its ranges to other nodes, drains all leases (it's a no-op since at that time there should be no replicas on that node), and closes all SQL client connections to the node.
-Node decommission implies that the node is not going to return to the cluster.
+A *node drain* is a precursor to stopping the node which is then expected to rejoin the cluster in a near term and reconnect its replicas to their raft groups.
 Drain transfers the range *leaseholders* (and raft groups' leaderships) away from the drained node and closes all SQL connections to the node, but still keeps data replicas participating in their raft consensus groups.
-A node draining is a precursor to stopping the node which is then expected to rejoin the cluster in a near term and reconnect its replicas to their raft groups.
+A *node decommission* implies that the node is not going to return to the cluster.
+During a decommission, the decommissioning node transfers the replicas of all its ranges to other nodes.
+In the final phase, the decommission executes the [drain steps](./node-stop.md#how-node-drain-is-implemented).
+Since at that time there should be no replicas on that node, draining of the leaseholders is a no-op.
+The drain steps are performed solely as a final attempt to facilitate an orderly failover of client SQL connections.

-Decommission is a safe operation from the standpoint of maintaining the cluster's fault tolerance level.
+A *node decommission* is a safe operation from the standpoint of maintaining the cluster's fault tolerance level.
 A decommissioning action does not allow under-replicated ranges at any point.
-On the other hand, a node drain (which is a precursor to a node shutdown), if followed by a node process stop, leaves some ranges under-replicated.
+On the other hand, a *node drain* (which is a precursor to a node shutdown), if followed by a node process stop, leaves some ranges under-replicated.

 > ✅ Stopping a node without decommissioning first, even if stopped after an orderly drain, will leave ranges under-replicated.

-A node decommission includes data transfers (raft snapshots) in the amount of data stored on the decommissioning node - commonly hundreds of GBs to TBs.
-A node drain consists predominantly of light weights metadata operations.
+A *node decommission* includes data transfers (raft snapshots) in the amount of data stored on the decommissioning node - commonly hundreds of GBs to TBs.
+A *node drain* consists predominantly of light-weight metadata operations.
 Therefore, a node decommission should be expected to take significantly longer than a node drain.

 ### Node Decommission Implementation Highlights

 - To maintain the designed replication factor (RF) at all times during node decommission, a new replica for each range on a decommissioning node is added to some other node in the cluster via a raft snapshot.
-- Each node (store) sends only 1 snapshot at a time.
-And any node (store) can be receiving 1 snapshot at a time too.
+- Each node (store) can send only 1 snapshot at a time.
+- Any node (store) can only be receiving 1 snapshot at a time.
 - Range replica snapshots are sent by nodes that are range's leaseholders.
 - The decommissioning node will have a longer queue of snapshot work than other nodes.
 This is because each non-decommissioning node in the cluster will have to send snapshots for the subset of its leaseholders that have a replica on the decommissioning node, but the decommissioning node will always have to send snapshots for *all* of its leaseholders.